 The easiest way to understand AMT is to view it as a separate, parallel tax system, reducing some of the tax benefits higher income families use to lower their tax bills.
 AMT also has its own set of deductions and different tax rates that overall are more onerous on the taxpayer.

 Any taxpayer could potentially be subject to AMT.
 As a general rule, anyone with gross annual income above the applicable exemption amount who claims deductions for expenses that are added back in the AMT calculation process should consider how this tax may potentially affect them.

 The best way to determine if you owe the AMT is to fill out the regular tax form (either the 1040, 1040A or 1040EZ depending on your circumstances) as well as Form 6251[ES1], which essentially adds back certain deductions to calculate the alternative minimum taxable income.
 You pay whichever bill is higher.
 (The IRS offers an AMT Assistant online that tells taxpayers whether or not they need to pay the tax, but not the amount they owe.)

 If you are subject to the AMT, you’ll see a big difference in what you can deduct.
 Many items that are deductible on a regular tax return are either not deductible through AMT or are treated differently, including:

 - some medical and dental expenses

 - interest from some private-activity bonds

-AMT also requires taxpayers to pay taxes on the spread between the market price and the exercise price of incentive stock options granted by your employer.
-Under the regular rules, no income is recognized when an incentive stock option is exercised.
+AMT also requires taxpayers to pay taxes on the spread between the market price and the exercise price of incentive stock options granted by their employer.

 It's difficult to avoid the tax altogether, but there are ways to potentially lower the burden.